BPMN Timer Event

 BPMN Notation

-The BPMN specification defines the Timer Event element using the following description and notation:
+The BPMN specification defines the different types of Timer Event elements using the following description and notation:

 Catching EventsThrowing Events